outdreamer/build-a-cure/docs/tasks/function_to_do.md

                 - [0,0] -> [0] -> [0]
                 - [0,0] -> [0 + 0] -> [0] -> if 0 = 0, output 0 -> [0]
               - we know that simple functions like the XOR arent enough to represent a curved line, we need other operations to connect these data points in a curved line
-              - how would you represent these state changes for each input/output example in another way
+              - how would you represent these state changes for each input/output example in another way, given that we know existing operations arent enough to connect them?
                 - other structures include thresholds (activations) & coefficients (multiplication)
                   - a function using a threshold outputs a value with no impact on future operations (0) if the input is below/above a certain threshold value, 'deactivating' it
                   - a coefficient multiplier scales values, changing their value, but not their data type or format, and not changing them to zero (relevant to threshold functions) if coefficients are non-zero